From real estate to wheels: What's the net worth of Google CEO Sundar Pichai

 Sundar Pichai’s net worth

 According to the IIFL Hurun India Rich List 2022, he lost a fifth of his wealth last year.
-After a 20 per cent decline in his net worth, reports suggest that his estimated net worth now stands at almost $1310 million (Rs 10,215 crores approx) as of 2022.
+After a 20 per cent decline in his net worth, reports suggest that his estimated net worth now stands at almost US $1310 million as of 2022.
 He still ranks among the top 10 wealthiest professional managers on the list.

 Sundar Pichai’s annual salary & donations

-Sundar Pichai’s annual salary is approx. US $242 million (Rs 1880 crores).
+Sundar Pichai’s annual salary is approx. US $242 million.
 Through Google, Pichai also does a lot of charity.
 Google raises donations for many educational institutes, accounts for various small technical companies, and subsidises the growth towards taking the world towards a digital era.
 His Pichai’s basic salary increased by 200% in 2018.
-His base salary is US $2 million (Rs 16 crores approx) with additional bonuses and stock grants.
+His base salary is US $2 million with additional bonuses and stock grants.

 Stock owned by Pichai